-Before coming to Japan, only selected participants are required to prepare a Pre-study Report.
-Pre-study Report shall be made by Powerpoint and be sent by e-mail to JICA-Kansai, organizer of this training course before your leaving.
+Before coming to Japan, only accepted participants are required to prepare a Pre-study Report.
+Pre-study Report shall be made by PowerPoint and be sent by e-mail to Hokkaido International center (Obihiro), organizer of this training course before your leaving.
 Please check the format of the Pre-study Report in ANNEX 2.